00-Evan/shattered-pixel-dungeon-gdx/README.md

 If you are a regular user you have nothing to worry about.
 You will not miss any updates, and should be able to seamlessly switch to desktop builds from the original codebase once they become available.

-shattered-pixel-dungeon-gdx
+flash-card-shattered-pixel-dungeon
 =================

-GDX port of [Shattered Pixel Dungeon](https://github.com/00-Evan/shattered-pixel-dungeon) the awesome fork of [Pixel Dungeon](https://github.com/watabou/pixel-dungeon)
+Learning game derived from [Shattered Pixel Dungeon](https://github.com/00-Evan/shattered-pixel-dungeon) the awesome fork of [Pixel Dungeon](https://github.com/watabou/pixel-dungeon)

 Quickstart
 ----------